 Yes.
 Surgery to release the tendons is recommended in cases that fail simple treatment and one to two De Quervain’s injections.

 Some doctors perform a release using a special needle with a small blade.
 This needle releases the tendons using ultrasound.
-This needle release does not involve sutures and recovers faster than open surgery.
+This needle release does not require sutures and allows faster recovery than open surgery.

 Other frequently asked questions about De Quervain’s tenosynovitis injection.